rupal-patil/puneripaltan/README.md

 # Puneri Paltan Website 🏉

 This is a web project built using [Next.js](https://nextjs.org), styled with Tailwind CSS, and deployed on [Vercel](https://vercel.com).
-It showcases the players, fixtures, standings, gallery, and more related to the **Puneri Paltan** kabaddi team.
+It showcases the players, gallery, and more related to the **Puneri Paltan** kabaddi team.

 ## 🚀 Live Site